cdixi001/ucr-cs100/textbook/tools/bash/iopiping/README.md

 link to grep tutorial here

 ##Let's Begin!
-Fun and engaging sentence or rhetorical question here

 Input/Output redirection and piping make life infinitely easier by changing the flow of information between programs.
 They accomplish this by changing file descriptors.